 Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for in-network covered Part A and Part B services.
+Amounts you pay for your Medicare Part A and Part B premiums do not count toward the maximum out-of-pocket amount.

-Medicaid (or Medical Assistance) - A joint Federal and State program that helps with medical costs for some people with low incomes and limited resources.
+Medicaid (or Medical Assistance) - A joint Federal and state program that helps with medical costs for some people with low incomes and limited resources.
 State Medicaid programs vary, but most health care costs are covered if you qualify for both Medicare and Medicaid.